nathanlane/nathanlane.github.io/README.md

   - If you would like to change the style of the generated image the Satori library creates, open up `src/pages/og-image/[slug].png.ts` to the markup function where you can edit the html/tailwind-classes as necessary.
 You can use this [playground](https://og-playground.vercel.app/) to aid your design.
   - You can also create your own og images and skip satori generating it for you by adding an ogImage property in the frontmatter with a link to the asset, an example can be found in `src/content/post/social-image.md`.
 More info on frontmatter can be found [here](#frontmatter)
 - Optional:
-  - Fonts: The theme uses Newsreader (serif) for headings and IBM Plex Sans for body text.
-You can change fonts in `src/styles/fonts.css` and update the font-family references in `tailwind.config.ts`.
+  - Fonts: The theme uses Inter Variable for all text and JetBrains Mono for code.
+Fonts are loaded via @fontsource imports in `src/components/BaseHead.astro`.
+You can change fonts by updating the imports and the font-family references in `tailwind.config.ts`.

 ## Updating